jpeyret/rxedit/CONTRIBUTING.md

 ## Feature Requests

 Describe the use case and how it would benefit other users.
+If applicable and possible, evaluate the impact on the command DSL.

 ## Pull Request Process